 - C & C v.
 The Governing Body of a School ELR 552 (UT): regulation 4(1)(c) of the Equality Act 2010 (Disability) Regulations 2010 (tendency to physical abuse) breached Article 14 of the ECHR (counsel for the Secretary of State for Education).

 - R (Larkhall Primary School) v.
 Secretary of State for Education ELR 582 (UT): the Secretary of State’s approach to progress and attainment data for primary schools is lawful (counsel for the Secretary of State for Education).

 Health and Social Care

 Sarah has a wide ranging health and social care practice.
 She acts for claimants, doctors, local authorities, NHS bodies and the Secretary of State for Health and Social Care.
 She is ranked as a leading junior in community care and local government law, and acted on behalf of South Gloucestershire Council in R (Cornwall Council) v.
-Secretary of State for Health AC 137 (SC) (the correct test for determining the ordinary residence of a person who lacks capacity).
+Secretary of State for Health AC 137 (SC) (test for determining the ordinary residence of a person who lacks capacity).